boxblinkracer/phpunuhi/README.md

 If you have provided a rule for nestingDepth, then the validator will also verify the nesting level on storages that support nesting (JSON, PHP, ...)

-**Minimum Locale Coverage**

-If you provide either the CLI option "--min-coverage" or the attribute "minCoverage" in your configuration, then the validation will fail if the coverage is below the provided value.
-Please note that all provided coverage percentage values are tested against the coverage result of each translation set.

 ### 4.2 Validate Mess Command

 What is a mess?
 This is simply defined by translation keys that have no value in any of your locales.